-Gray infrastructure is engineered infrastructure that is built from hard, impervious materials such as concrete.
+Gray infrastructure is an engineered infrastructure that is built from hard, impervious materials such as concrete.
 Often, gray structural types are used in conjunction with one another and/or in tandem with green infrastructure projects to reduce flood risk.
-There are multiple kinds of gray flood infrastructure, six of these structures types are discussed below.
+There are multiple kinds of gray flood infrastructure, six of these structure types are discussed below.

-Levees are man made structures that are located along rivers, streams, creeks, and tributaries as well as lakes and on the coast.
+Levees are man-made structures that are located along rivers, streams, creeks, and tributaries as well as lakes and on the coast.
 Levees are embankments that are typically made of earthen materials such as clay and other soils that are impervious.
 These structures work to protect surrounding areas from certain levels of flooding; once this level is exceeded levees can be overtopped.
 Levees are built parallel to waterways to keep them from flooding the land.
-Land behind levees are still subject to flooding from waterways as these structures can fail or be overtopped depending on the flood scenario.
+Land behind levees is still subject to flooding from waterways as these structures can fail or be overtopped depending on the flood scenario.

 The anatomy of a levee

 There are 45,645 levees in the US Army Corps of Engineers National Levee Database covering 28,093 miles in the U.S. Levees require upkeep especially due to the fact that the average age of the structures is 57 years old.
 Only a small fraction are accredited by FEMA.
 For a levee to be accredited, it must meet federal design, construction, operation, and maintenance requirements.
-These requirements state that the levee must adequately reduce the risk of the 1-percent-annual storm.
+These requirements state that the levee must adequately reduce the risk of a 1-percent-annual storm.
 In the U.S. Army Corps of Engineers (USACE) Levee Safety Program, a majority of levees, 85%, are maintained and owned by local entities.
-The remainder are overseen by USACE or another federal or state agency.
-Levees can protect for storms larger than the 1-percent-annual storm such as the 0.2-percent-annual storm and they can also protect for smaller, more frequent storms such as the 20-percent-annual storm.
+The remainder is overseen by USACE or another federal or state agency.
+Levees can protect against storms larger than the 1-percent-annual storm such as the 0.2-percent-annual storm and they can also protect against smaller, more frequent storms such as the 20-percent-annual storm.
 The cost of levees varies on the size and level of protection of a levee and how much funding a community is able to get from federal and/or state governments.

 Risks of levees

-Conditions in a community and levee conditions change over time so it is important to note that whether a levee is accredited or not, building levees does not mean a community is flood proof.
+Conditions in a community and levee conditions change over time so it is important to note that whether a levee is accredited or not, building levees does not mean a community is flood-proof.
 Levees reduce the risk of flooding but they do not eliminate this risk.
 Levees are subject to being overtopped and breached and they also can have other structural deficiencies such as seepage, piping issues, encroachments, and erosion.
-When looking up a property on Flood Factor, if a property is within the service area of a levee, there will be a flag under this property stating that it is protected by a levee.
+When looking up a property on Flood Factor®, if a property is within the service area of a levee, there will be a flag under this property stating that it is protected by a levee.
 A property owner can then go to the National Levee Database to look up their community and see if there is further information on the levee protecting their neighborhood.
 Researchers may be interested in looking up this information on the First Street API’s adaptation dataset.
 It is important to know the level of protection a levee provides and understand community emergency plans should a levee fail.
-In 2019, levees in Illinois, Iowa, and Missouri breached during a historic storm on the Mississippi River.
+In 2019, levees in Illinois, Iowa, and Missouri were breached during a historic storm on the Mississippi River.
 Also in 2019, levees were breached and overtopped along the Missouri River in Kansas, Missouri, Nebraska, and Iowa.
 A levee breach happens when the levee gives way allowing for flood waters to surge into protected areas behind the levee.
 A breach can occur gradually or suddenly.
 During large storm events when water levels are high and moving quickly, levees are at risk of being breached or they can also be overtopped.
 A levee is overtopped when floodwaters exceed the height of the levee.

 2011 levee breach near Hamburg, Iowa.